Even if you’re happy and believe that your job will be around for a while, there are good reasons to have multiple income streams.

 Another way of thinking about income is through income streams.
 There are 7 types and include:

 2. Rental Income – income made from real estate rented to someone else.
-These are properties in which you do not reside so the extra bedroom listed on Airbnb doesn’t count.
+You do not reside in these properties, so the extra bedroom listed on Airbnb doesn’t count.
 Most millionaires attest that rental income is a great source of their wealth.

 The following three income streams fall in the portfolio income category.